Soroptimist International President’s Appeals

 SI Woking & District donated £202 to the appeal in December 2022

 2021-23 – Soroptimist International President’s Appeal ‘Opening Doors to a Bright Future’

-SI President Maureen Maguire’s appeal “Opening Doors to a Bright Future” has education at its heart.
-It aims to:
+SI President Maureen Maguire’s appeal “Opening Doors to a Bright Future” supports projects that meet UN Sustainable Development Goal 4:

 2019-21 – The Road to Equality

 The aim of this campaign is to bring real change and eliminate FGM for good.
 Soroptimist International worked with the highly influential Global Media Campaign (GMC) to End FGM.
 Together, they created The Road to Equality campaign to support the Soroptimist Six.
 They chose six determined women activists who worked to put an end to Female Genital Mutilation (FGM) in their countries.

 In Africa, Global Media Campaign worked with local activists to mobilise people in their communities.
 The six women helped communities to get funds to support their work to end FGM and violence against women and girls.
 GMC used its academies to train and empower FGM advocates.
 After training in the use of the latest technologies, the advocates were more effective at increasing awareness of how FGM destroys lives.
 GMC also held national events for survivors, activists, leaders, and journalists to raise further awareness about the harmful effects of FGM.

 What do Woking Soroptimists do for the International President’s campaigns?

 In December 2021 we donated £125 to the ‘Opening Doors to a Bright Future’ campaign.